alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 The key here is that *RANDAO* is updated just once per epoch (32 slots of 12 seconds) so in PoS anyone can know who is going to propose the next 32 blocks.
 Knowing this allows for multi-block MEV, something that is not possible in PoW.

-Intro to MEV
+3 Intro to MEV
 ---

-MEV stands for Maximal Extractable Value.
+MEV stands for *Maximal Extractable Value*.
 It refers to the value that can be extracted by **including**, **excluding**, or **changing** the order of the transactions within a block.
 Since the miners/validators are the ones creating the blocks and appending them to the ledger, they have this power.
 Note that changing the order or excluding transactions in the block they propose is not against the protocol rules, so MEV can be extracted without acting maliciously (ethics aside).
 Some ways of MEV:
 * **frontrunning**: Let's say that you have detected an arbitrage opportunity between two DEX, and try to benefit from that.
 You create a transaction and send it to the mempool.
 Well, the miner/validator creating the next block will see your transaction, and will most likely include their transaction first, so that when you arrive, the arbitrage opportunity no longer exists because someone else has already benefited from it.
 * **sandwiching**: Are you buying a high amount of Eth?
 Well, that will push the price up a bit.
 If someone sees this transaction in the mempool, it will place a transaction before you buying Eth, then yours and then one selling.

-Etheruem Pools and Validators
+4 Etheruem Pools and Validators
 ---

 At the time of writing, Ethereum's consensus layer is made out of more than 415.000[[3]](https://www.beaconcha.in) validators.
 In each slot (every 12 seconds) a validator is randomly chosen to propose the block in that slot.
 An epoch contains 32 slots, so a given validator "rolls the dice" 32 times per epoch to propose a block.